-- 1. Within the Audio tab, select Enable noise removal. - 2.
-Noise removal is applied to the timeline immediately. - 3.
-The color of the audio waveform changes from green to orange to let you know that Noise Removal mode is active.
-To hear the new audio, click Play in the Preview Window.
-Enable and disable the Restore noise option to compare the audio quality before and after applying this option.
+- 2. Click the Audio tab. - 3.
+Select Enable noise removal.
+Noise removal is applied to the timeline immediately.
+The color of the audio waveform changes from green to orange to let you know that Noise Removal mode is active. - 4.
+To hear the new audio, click the Play button in the Preview Window.